DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 Since we now have both the images data and labels represented vectors of real numbers, we are ready to apply a machine learning algorithm.
 The algorithm should learn the patterns in the images that identify the character in the label.

+Here we will use the Julia version of the popular Random Forest algorithm.
+This algorithm can usually achieve high performance without the need of tuning many parameters (more information about the algorithm can be found at Random Forest).

 ###Julia V's Matlab
 Red, Green and Blue.